 Why Is This Dangerous?

 Leg pain often times goes undiagnosed or misdiagnosed as people dismiss it as a sign of aging.
-However, leg pain resulting from peripheral artery disease (P.A.D.) can lead to serious medical conditions if not diagnosed and treated in the early stages.
+However, leg pain resulting from peripheral artery disease (P.A.D.), or poor circulation in legs, can lead to serious medical conditions if not diagnosed and treated in the early stages.

 P.A.D. is a critical, yet treatable, condition that cause blockages in the narrow passageways of the arteries preventing normal blood flow, especially to the extremities.
 This restriction of blood flow, over time, can lead to blood clots increasing your risk of amputation.

 How do you know if you have P.A.D.?

 Have you had to limit your lifestyle or daily activities due to leg or foot pain?
 If the answer is yes, then it is important that you seek medical attention about your leg pain.
 Here are other signs and symptoms that your leg pain maybe related to the circulation, or lack of, in your legs or feet.

 - Leg pain while walking that goes away with rest

 - Sores on the feet or toes that won’t heal

 - Ankle swelling, tightness in calves, or tired or heavy feelings in the legs

 - Loss of feeling or burning in hands or feet